zhaohuanqdcn/tp/docs/UserGuide.md

 ## 9 Glossary

+_done by: Liu Chuyue_

 * **CLI**: Command Line Interface.
 A program that accepts text input to execute system functions.
+* **Company Role**: The position of a contact plays in their company.
 * **GUI**: Graphic User Interface.
 A system of interactive visual components for computer software.
+* **iCalendar**: A file type that allows storing and accessing calendar and sheduling information.
+It usually has the file extension of `.ics`.
-* **Interval** This represents the minimum time gap between meetings.
-It is meant to simulate the travelling time or resting time in between meetings.
+* **Interval**: This represents the minimum time gap between meetings.
+It is meant to represent travelling time or resting time in between meetings.

 ---